MontaineHOA/CCnR/15_signature.md

-On this 􀁝/ f'J: day of Cl:.1·0°5{: f<.... , 2003, before me, the undersigned, a notary public in a,nd for the State of Washington, personally appeared H A1-.">:J..A.. ,.l..6 ��+t , 'VfE'􀁞 \IX: ,,J-r of BU RNSTEAD CONSTRUCTION COMPANY, a Washington corporation, Member of Aldarra Development LLC, a Washington L1m1ted L1ab1llty Company, that executed the within and foregoing instrument, and acknowledged the said instrument to be the free and voluntary act and deed of said corporation, for the uses and purposes therein mentioned, and on oath stated that he was authorized to execute the said instrument on
+On this 􀁝/ f'J: day of Cl:.1·0°5{: f<.... , 2003, before me, the undersigned, a notary public in a,nd for the State of Washington, personally appeared H A1-.">:J..A.. ,.l..6 ��+t , 'VfE'􀁞 \IX: ,,J-r of BU RNSTEAD CONSTRUCTION COMPANY, a Washington corporation, Member of Aldarra Development LLC, a Washington Limited Liabillty Company, that executed the within and foregoing instrument, and acknowledged the said instrument to be the free and voluntary act and deed of said corporation, for the uses and purposes therein mentioned, and on oath stated that he was authorized to execute the said instrument on